Mshra/DSA/README.md

 # Data Structures & Algorithms

-My implementation of some data structures and algorithms in python.
+My implementation of Data structures and algorithms.
+I was preparing for interviews and leetcode.